Thomas W. Mitchell

 Thomas Wilson Mitchell is an American law professor.
 He is a professor at Boston College Law School.
 His work focuses on property law, particularly the legal doctrines that have caused Black Americans to lose millions of acres of land since the early 1900s.
 Mitchell was a 2020 MacArthur Fellow.
+Recently, he founded and became Director of the Initiative on Land, Housing & Property Rights alongside his wife, Professor Lisa T. Alexander, at Boston College Law School.

 Education and positions

 Mitchell attended Amherst College, where he graduated with a B.A. degree in English in 1987.
 He then attended the Howard University School of Law, obtaining his J.D. degree in 1993.
 In 1999 he received an LLM degree from the University of Wisconsin Law School, where he was William H. Hastie Fellow.

 In 2000, Mitchell joined the faculty at the University of Wisconsin Law School, where he became Professor of Law and Frederick W. and Vi Miller Chair in Law.
 In 2016, he joined the law faculty at Texas A&M University, with a joint appointment as a professor in the Department of Agricultural Economics.
 In 2022, he joined Boston College Law School as the Robert J. Drinan, S.J.
 Endowed Chair.
 Mitchell is also the Director of the Initiative on Land, Housing & Property Rights which seeks to help disadvantaged people and communities acquire and secure important property rights.